 Doctors may need to make their case individually.
 One compelling argument to put to the trust is that they will make a substantial saving on the employer’s contribution to the NHS Pension Scheme they must currently make on your behalf.
 At the time of writing this is 20.68% of your pensionable pay in England and Wales, rising to 20.9% and 22.5% in Scotland and Northern Ireland respectively.

 Mental health officers, who currently have the option of retiring at the age of 55 without penalty having completed 20 years’ service, also need to consider the issue of abatement.
 This is the process by which your NHS pension is reduced if your earnings on re-employment in the NHS, plus your NHS pension, exceed your pre-retirement NHS pensionable earnings.
 Check the position carefully, though bear in mind that the rules don’t cover income from private work; working less than full time in the NHS may also mitigate this issue.
-Again, due to Covid at the time of writing this condition has also been suspended with the rules being re-introduced with 6 months’ notice following the pandemic.
+Again, due to Covid at the time of writing this condition has also been suspended with the rules being re-introduced on the 25th March 2022.